CermakM/articles/stackedit/argo/argo-ansible-role.md

 ## Provisioning

 <!-- 1) What change have you made? -->
 I am quite certain that we can agree that we — the lazy humans — do not want to spend our time doing things that don't make sense to us and/or are unnecessarily complicated.
-As such, we tend to make things as simple as possible (which in fact turns out not to be the case eventually, despite our intentions being pure) and we like to automate the boring stuff.
+As such, we tend to make things as simple as possible (which turns out not to be the case eventually, despite our intentions being pure) and we like to automate the boring stuff.
 Even though Argo developers has made it as easy as possible to deploy the basic Argo installation.
 Having an opportunity to provision Argo with a specific configuration, additional set of manifests, customized labels or production-level overlays is something worth investing the time in, don't you think?

 Let's install the [role](https://galaxy.ansible.com/cermakm/argo_workflows) before we proceed further.
 Make sure you have `Ansible>=2.4` [installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and install the role from [Ansible Galaxy](https://docs.ansible.com/ansible/latest/reference_appendices/galaxy.html#installing-roles).